ABA–NBA merger: Four teams collapse

 By the end of the 1975–76 season, the Squires were at the end of their tether.
-They were folded by the league on May 11, 1976, after failing to pay a $75,000 league assessment.
-However, there was virtually no chance of them being included in the merger in any event.
+They ultimately were folded by the league on May 11, 1976, two days before the 1976 ABA Finals officially concluded, after failing to pay a $75,000 league assessment, which would have essentially been the last payment to make before the ABA's final merger talks with the NBA began.
+However, there was virtually no chance of them being included in the merger regardless of whether they did make the final payroll at hand or not.
 The Squires were a "regional" franchise that played home games in three Virginia cities.
-Regional franchises were not considered viable, and none of the Squires' "home" cities were nearly large enough to support an NBA team.
+Regional franchises were not considered viable, and none of the Squires' "home" cities were nearly large enough to support an NBA team at the time.
+They were also considered a disaster from within the ABA's operations in terms of teams that were surviving by then due to the team barely being able to afford payroll for the ABA in general, never mind a pay raise up into the NBA, making the franchise an obvious cut even before the team folded operations earlier that year.
+Not only that, but the team already created some unintended beef with Washington Bullets owner Abe Pollin, who did not like the fact that the owners of the Squires previously wanted to join the NBA on turf that he already set his eyes on himself with his own franchise, to the point of leaving the Squires out of the initial merger talks in the early 1970s unless they moved out of Virginia entirely.
+However, unlike the other teams that didn't survive up until merger talks began, the Virginia franchise would still be well-reminded in regards to the merger talks by at least one franchise.

 Final six

-After the Squires folded, the Kentucky Colonels, led by Artis Gilmore, defeated the Indiana Pacers in the first round of the 1976 ABA Playoffs.
+The Kentucky Colonels, led by Artis Gilmore, defeated the Indiana Pacers in the first round of the 1976 ABA Playoffs.
 The Colonels, in turn, lost a seven-game semifinal series to the Denver Nuggets, led by Dan Issel and David Thompson.
 The Nuggets, in turn, lost the ABA Finals to the New York Nets with Julius Erving, who had defeated George Gervin and the San Antonio Spurs to get there.
-The Spirits of St. Louis and their star Moses Malone had survived the regular season but missed the playoffs.
-All six teams were still standing as the ABA and NBA, with the Oscar Robertson suit settled, commenced their final merger negotiations.
+The Spirits of St. Louis and their star player, Moses Malone, had survived the regular season intact despite low attendance numbers throughout the season, but missed the playoffs in the process.
+After the Squires folded, six teams were still standing as the ABA and NBA, with the Oscar Robertson suit settled, commenced their final merger negotiations.
 The merger was finally consummated on June 17, 1976, at the NBA league meetings in the Cape Cod Room at Dunfey's Hyannis Resort in Hyannis, Massachusetts.